-A Cochrane review that examined interventions to prevent post-cessation weight gain showed clear evidence that NRT, varenicline, and bupropion (licensed medication for cessation) all reduce weight gain by about 0.5 to 1kg during the period of use of medication.16 The data are insufficient to know whether the effect of the typical 2-3 months of treatment is permanent.
-However, data from observational studies show that smokers using NRT for a year or more put on several kilograms less than those who stop without NRT.^{22-24}
+A Cochrane review that examined interventions to prevent post-cessation weight gain showed clear evidence that NRT, varenicline, and bupropion (licensed medication for cessation) all reduce weight gain by about 0.5 to 1kg during the period of use of medication.
+The data is insufficient to know whether the effect of the typical 2-3 months of treatment is permanent.
+However, data from observational studies show that people stopping smoking using NRT for a year or more put on several kilograms less than those who stop without NRT.
+22-24

-In the UK, NRT is now licensed for lifetime use to reduce or stop smoking, opening the possibility that smokers might choose to use or be prescribed long-term NRT.
+In the UK, NRT is now licensed for lifetime use to reduce or stop smoking, opening the possibility that people who used to smoke might choose to use or be prescribed long-term NRT.
 Long-term use of nicotine may cause glucose intolerance or adverse changes in lipid metabolism.
-The data come mainly from short-term experiments and one case-control study of long-term users and they are not consistent.^{25-30} Perhaps the most relevant data come from a cohort of snus users.31 (Snus is a form of moist tobacco that is left in the mouth and long-term use of snus is more prevalent than cigarette smoking in Swedish men).
-This study reported no greater prevalence and a somewhat lower incidence of diabetes for former smokers using snus than former smokers who stopped all tobacco use.
-Until we have randomised trials of long-term use of NRT it is not possible to recommend long-term NRT for all smokers worried about weight gain.
-Smokers and their physicians may need to weigh the reasonably strong evidence of modest benefit against the potential risks.
+The data comes mainly from short-term experiments and one case-control study of long-term users and is not consistent.^{25-30} Perhaps the most relevant data comes from a cohort of snus users.31 (Snus is a form of moist tobacco that is left in the mouth and long-term use of snus is more prevalent than cigarette smoking in Swedish men).
+This study reported no greater prevalence and a somewhat lower incidence of diabetes for people who used to smoke using snus than people who stopped all tobacco use.
+Until we have randomised trials of long-term use of NRT it is not possible to recommend long-term NRT for all people who stop smoking worried about weight gain.
+People who smoke and their physicians may need to weigh the reasonably strong evidence of modest benefit against the potential risks.